-Introducing the Discovery and Impact Symposium, a monthly series where University of Oregon and Thermo Fisher Scientific researchers will shed light on new understanding and innovations in the biosciences and their potential impact in the world.
+The Discovery and Impact Symposium is a monthly series where University of Oregon and Thermo Fisher Scientific researchers will shed light on new understanding and innovations in the biosciences and their potential impact in the world.
 This series will increase scientific interactions between UO and Thermo Fisher, foster greater partnerships, and provide insights into technologies, materials, and techniques that could further each organizations’ mission to advance society and contribute to a healthier, cleaner, and safer world.

 Our next speakers will be Keat Ghee Ong, professor at the Knight Campus, and Ryan Bomgraden, senior manager of R&D at Thermo Fisher Scientific.

 Professor, Knight Campus